-And observing behavior, attitudes and body language is a great way to learn those skills.
-According to Albert Bandura’s (an educational theorist).
-There is something called social learning theory, which is where people learn through observing others’ behavior, attitudes, and outcomes of those behaviors.
+And observing behavior, attitudes and body language is a great way to learn those skills, according to Albert Bandura (an educational theorist).
+There is something called social learning theory, which is where people learn by observing others’ behavior, attitudes, and outcomes of those behaviors.
 Video is perfect for this.
 In fact, video provides content and instruction at the learner’s own pace and allows for careful observation of what is happening in the “sales” process.

-KK: First step of any learning initiative is to make sure it is meeting an actual, measurable business need.
+KK: The first step of any learning initiative is to make sure it is meeting an actual, measurable business need.
 Once you have done that step, you can inexpensively use PowerPoint to create a branching simulation of software.
-So what you do is to storyboard the flow of the screens you want to simulation.
+So what you do is storyboard the flow of the screens you want to simulate.